Symplectic semi-characteristics: Introduction

-The Kervaire semi-characteristic satisfies Atiyah's vanishing theorem \cite{atiyah2013vector} and Zhang's counting formula \cite{zhangcountingmod2indexkervairesemi}.
-Both the vanishing theorem and the counting formula involve two vector fields on the manifold, showing that the semi-characteristic is a topological obstruction to certain geometric objects.
-Then, our main question is as follows. \begin{question} \normalfont For any closed symplectic manifold $(M,\omega)$, which geometric object on $M$ does the even-degree part of the primitive cohomology of $(M,\omega)$ obstruct? \end{question}
+When $\dim N = 4n+1$, the $\mathbb{Z}_2$-valued Kervaire semi-characteristic satisfies Atiyah's vanishing theorem \cite[Theorem 4.1]{atiyah2013vector} and Zhang's counting formula \cite[Theorem 1.3]{zhangcountingmod2indexkervairesemi}.
+Both the vanishing theorem and the counting formula involve two vector fields, showing that the $\mathbb{Z}_2$-valued Kervaire semi-characteristic is an obstruction to a certain pair of vector fields.
+Now, back to our symplectic situation, we precisely state our main question: \begin{question} \normalfont For any closed symplectic manifold $(M,\omega)$, which geometric object on $M$ does the even-degree part of the primitive cohomology of $(M,\omega)$ obstruct?
+Is the geometric object a pair of vector fields or something else? \end{question}

 We give an answer to Question \ref{main question} for $4n$-dimensional closed symplectic manifolds.